mbursell/ReLERNN-pipeline/Data-preparation/README.md

 1. Generate a text file of target SampleIDs
    * create a text file with one sampleID per line for each breed/population you want to extract a vcf for

-3. Filter gVCF for SampleIDs using bcftools
+2. Filter gVCF for SampleIDs using bcftools
     ```
     bcftools view –samples-file SampleIDs.txt original.vcf > filtered.vcf
     ```

+## Filter Genotype VCF
+If starting from an available gVCF that you need to filter for specific chromosomes, begin at step 1.
+If your gVCF already contains only the chromosomes you want, start at step 3.

+Required Packages:
+   * bcftools (we installed via conda and mamba, but feel free to use another method if you prefer another)
+   * vcflib v1.0.3

-4. Zip and index for next step
+1. Zip and index for next step
    ```
    bgzip filtered.vcf
    bcftools index filtered.vcf.gz
    ```
-5. Filter gVCF for chromosomes of interest using bcftools
+2. Filter gVCF for chromosomes of interest using bcftools
     ```
     bcftools view filtered.vcf.gz --regions 1,2,3 > filtered_chroms.vcf
     ```
     * Note that this code selects chromosomes 1, 2, and 3 from the VCF.
 Chromsomes may be named differently in other VCFs.
 Make sure the names match those in the VCF.

-6. Filter gVCF for only biallelic variants using bcftools
+3. Filter gVCF for only biallelic variants using bcftools
     ```
     bcftools view -m2 -M2 filtered_chroms.vcf > filtered_chroms_biallelic.vcf
     ```
-7. Recalculate AF and filter out invariant sites
+4. Recalculate AF and filter out invariant sites
    ```
    vcffixup filtered_chroms_biallelic.vcf | vcffilter -f "AF > 0.05" -f "AF < 0.95" > filtered_chroms_biallelic_fixup.vcf
    ```
-8. Zip and index to prepare for counting snps
+5. Zip and index to prepare for counting snps
    ```
    bgzip filtered_chroms_biallelic_fixup.vcf
    bcftools index filtered_chroms_biallelic_fixup.vcf.gz
    ```
-9. Count the number of snps per chromosome
+6. Count the number of snps per chromosome
    * ReLERNN requires that each chromosome has at least 250 snps.
 Here, we count the number of snps per chromosome.
 If a chromosome has less that 250 snps, you will need to remove the name of the chromosome from the BED file we generate in the section below.
    * Start by making a text file of all available chromosomes
    ```